Cello Biomechanics w/ 4 individual coachings

 4 chapters with 4 individual coachings.

-You start the course with a first individual coaching.
-During this session, we will evaluate your needs and make a study plan together.
+The course starts with a first individual coaching.
+During this session, we will evaluate your needs and goals and tailor this course for you.

 Live sessions can be in English, French, or Spanish.